flaneurette/Three-Card-Monte-Encryption/README.md

 `Decryption`

-Script reads the masterpassword, and ask for a PIN.
+Script reads the masterpassword, and asks for a PIN.

 You could make them all required to enter, but for testing we hardcoded both the password + PIN.